zcrnf/Music_Transformer/README.md

 Sample result: see the midi file in the folder

-Update 11/17/2025: For people who have visited this project before: this project switched the training data from real piano to midi, switched tokenization from Encodec to REMI, for a better performance

 Training Data Source: https://drive.google.com/drive/folders/1gskpFXA04GMyTT0f9r4z3C2ddzCEOP42

 Example result shown in the midi file in the directory, it can either be played directly or by converting to mp3 using online tools